 Artificial intelligence (AI) may be part of the solution.
 AI technologies could help increase access to care, improve outcomes, and make better use of a physician’s time.
 But there are many barriers to adoption of AI in the healthcare industry.
 These include the difficulty of assembling the digital data AI needs, as well as a lack of AI workers across the world.

 A lack of patient data in digital format is just one of the barriers to AI use in healthcare.
 Some AI technology sifts through data from groups of patients to determine the best approach for individual patient care.

 One example is IBM’s Watson technology, presently capable of using patient data to craft better outcomes for individual cancer patients.
-Another example is the use of machine learning and advanced analytics to triage patients in intensive care situations and identify those most at risk.
+Another example is the use of machine learning and advanced analytics to triage patients in intensive-care situations and identify those most at risk.

 In some healthcare systems, patient data is still being stored in paper files.
-In others, it’s stored in a multitude of old systems that aren’t great at sharing information with each other or with new systems.
+In others, it’s stored in a multitude of old systems that aren’t great at sharing information with one other or with new systems.

 AI is most effective when it’s able to work with a complete set of patient health records.
 Getting all this data together is quite a challenge.
 Of course, there are also many privacy concerns and regulations around sharing patient data in any format, which also makes it harder to marshal the data that AI needs.

 Skill shortages and costs